Recovery is just a phone call away.

 These negative effects of gambling addiction are listed below.

-- Financial Difficulties: According to the National Council on Problem Gambling, financial hardship and bankruptcy are common consequences of gambling addiction.
-People with gambling addiction may spend all their money on gambling, use their savings, take loans, or sell possessions to fund their habit.
+• Financial Difficulties: The National Council on Problem Gambling states that financial hardship and bankruptcy are common consequences of gambling addiction.
+Individuals with gambling addiction often spend all their money on gambling, deplete their savings, take out loans, or sell possessions to fund their habit.

-- Relationship Problems: Research from the Journal of Gambling Studies shows that gambling addiction can cause severe strain on personal relationships with family and friends.
-The secrecy, lies, and financial stress associated with gambling can lead to arguments and even breakups or divorces.
+• Relationship Problems: Research published in the Journal of Gambling Studies indicates that gambling addiction can cause severe strain on personal relationships with family and friends.
+The secrecy, lies, and financial stress associated with gambling often lead to arguments and can result in breakups or divorces.

-- Deteriorating Mental Health: The American Psychological Association (APA) reports that people with gambling addiction are at higher risk for severe mental health problems.
-The stress of gambling losses and guilt can cause mental health issues, sometimes leading to suicidal thoughts.
+• Deteriorating Mental Health: The American Psychological Association (APA) reports that individuals with gambling addiction are at a higher risk for severe mental health problems.
+The stress of gambling losses and feelings of guilt can contribute to mental health issues, sometimes leading to suicidal thoughts.

-- Legal Issues: Research published in the Journal of Gambling Studies shows that severe gambling addiction can lead to illegal and criminal activities, resulting in legal problems.
-Addicts might engage in theft, fraud, or embezzlement, leading to criminal charges and imprisonment.
+• Legal Issues: Research published in the Journal of Gambling Studies shows that severe gambling addiction can lead to illegal and criminal activities, resulting in significant legal problems.
+Addicts may engage in theft, fraud, or embezzlement, which can lead to criminal charges and imprisonment.

-- Physical Health Problems: According to research on Pathological Gambling, the stress and lifestyle associated with gambling addiction can lead to physical health issues.
-High stress levels can contribute to problems like ulcers, headaches, and high blood pressure.
+• Physical Health Problems: According to research on Pathological Gambling, the stress and lifestyle associated with gambling addiction can lead to various physical health issues.
+High-stress levels can contribute to problems such as ulcers, headaches, and high blood pressure.

-Gambling addiction can lead to various physical health issues, mainly due to stress and unhealthy behaviors.
+Gambling addiction affects your physical health by leading to various issues, mainly due to stress and unhealthy behaviors.
 People with gambling addiction often experience high levels of stress, which can cause physical problems like headaches, high blood pressure, and stomach ulcers.
 The constant worry about debts and losses can also weaken the immune system, making the body more prone to illnesses.
 According to a study by Jasmine M. Y. Loo, Shane W. Kraus, and Marc N. Potenza, gambling problems have higher rates of physical health issues, with 65% reporting stress-related physical symptoms.

-According to the American Psychological Association, gambling addiction affects the brain by changing its reward system, particularly impacting the neurotransmitter dopamine.
+Gambling addiction affects the brain by changing its reward system, particularly impacting the neurotransmitter dopamine, according to the American Psychological Association.
 The brain regions involved in the reward processing are the striatum and prefrontal cortex.
 When someone gambles, the brain releases dopamine, a chemical that makes them feel good.
 Over time, the brain starts to crave more dopamine, leading to more gambling to achieve the same pleasure.

 How is Gambling Addiction Treated?

-You can treat gambling addiction through therapy, medications, self-help groups, and treatments for underlying conditions.
+Gambling addiction is treated through therapy, medications, self-help groups, and treatments for underlying conditions.
 The time it takes to stop and recover from gambling addiction can range from a few weeks to 1 year, depending on the severity of the addiction.

 The treatment options for gambling addiction are listed below.